www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-Create-game-based-on-optimization-networks.md

----
-title: Create game based on optimization networks.
+# Create game based on optimization networks.
-date: 2022-12-21
-author: Mārtiņš Avots
-tags: [feature, feature_active, active]
----

 The original GitHub issue id is `#170`.

-# Context
+## Context
 The initial idea for the optimization framework long ago was to create a modeller for complex optimization systems or complex systems in general, so one could study these.